CSFC 2025 Priority Bill List

 Summary:

-The bill requires the division of fire prevention and control (division) in the department of public safety (department) to establish public-private agreements with one or more private partners, by which agreements the state may allocate responsibility or risk to one or more private partners to develop and operate wildfire detection components.
-The bill also creates the front line innovation and response efficiency cash fund (FIRE fund) in the state treasury.
-The money in the FIRE fund is annually appropriated to the department to be expended by the division for the purposes of the bill.
+The bill requires allows the division of fire prevention and control (division) in the department of public safety (department) , as needed, to establish public-private agreements with one or more issue a request for qualifications from private partners by which agreements the state may allocate responsibility or risk to one or more private partners to develop and operate wildfire detection components entities.
+The request for qualifications must seek proposals for a detection component that can be procured as a comprehensive service provided by a vendor.
+The division may establish vendor agreements with vendors that submit proposals.
+The bill specifies criteria that a detection component must satisfy.

+The bill also creates the front line innovation and response efficiency fire technology cash fund ( FIRE fund) in the state treasury.
+The money in the FIRE fund is annually appropriated to the department to be expended by the division for the purposes of the bill utilization of fire detection response and management technologies, deployment of detection components through vendor agreements, and utilization of technological tools that enable advancement in fire detection and mitigation practices.
 In current law, money in the unused state-owned real property fund is continuously appropriated to the department of personnel for several purposes, including paying for public-private agreements and associated costs.
 Of the money that is appropriated for this purpose, the bill requires the general assembly to transfer the following amounts to the FIRE fund:

 • For the 2025-26 state fiscal year, up to $1,000,000;